 - Not as effective with larger needle grouping

 - Full stroke needed to complete rotary motion

 Features to Consider in the Best Rotary Tattoo Machine

 What machine is best for you will be a personal preference based on your tattooing style.
-A few of the most universal and most important features you will want to consider are the weight of the machine, how solid the construction is, and how reliable the motor inside will be.
+A few of the most universal and most important features you will want to consider are the weight of the machine, how solid the construction is and how reliable the motor inside will be.
 If you create elaborate and detailed art, you really want to pay attention to the weight of your machine.
-No one needs his tattoo artist cramping up from working with a gun that is exhausting his hand and arm from the mere weight of it.
+No one needs their tattoo artist cramping up from working with a gun that is exhausting to hold for long periods due to the sheer weight of it.

 Another feature that will become important to you is the grip of the tattoo machine.
-Oftentimes the rotary machine does not include a grip.
-Grips are made of any number of different materials, like stainless steel, plastic and nylon.
+Often, the rotary machine does not include a grip.
+Grips are needed when tattooing and are made of any number of different materials, like stainless steel, plastic, and nylon.
 There are also gel grip covers to add to the comfort of your grip.